rajith89/Java-REST-API/readme.txt

-TestBranch Web Application
+Java REST API CRUD Example
 ==========================

 Overview and Programming Technologies
 -------------------------------------

-	This document is a technical overview of the TestBranch web site.
+	This document is a technical overview of the Java REST CRUD APIs.
 	The application is mostly a Java REST API which serves the mobile client.
-	It has a few JSP web pages which have mostly static content.
-It has a main home page and also terms and privacy pages.

 Run, Build and Deploy